 Imago

 As confirmed by the Cowboys, the Dallas front office is trading defensive tackle Osa Odighizuwa to the San Francisco 49ers for a third-round pick (92nd overall) in the 2026 NFL Draft.
 After being drafted in the third round of the 2021 draft, Odighizuwa grew into a reliable defensive piece for America’s Team.
 He’s appeared in 84 games (76 starts) for the Cowboys with 216 tackles and 17 sacks while being named one of the defensive captains last season.

-Hence, this deal raised some eyebrows as Jerry Jones and Co. even extended the 27-year-old with a massive four-year, $80 million contract in March 2025.
+That’s why the trade raised eyebrows around the league.
+Plus, Jerry Jones and Co. even extended the 27-year-old with a massive four-year, $80 million contract in March 2025.
 However, after a season where he put up 44 total tackles (16 solo), 3.5 sacks, and 23 quarterback hits, the franchise has decided to move on from the promising defensive tackle.

 On the other hand, Solomon Thomas has been traded to the Tennessee Titans for a 2026 seventh-round swap, marking his reunion with head coach Robert Saleh.
 The Titans’ head coach was the 49ers’ defensive coordinator when they selected Thomas with the No. 3 pick in the 2017 NFL draft.
 Thomas also played for Saleh at the New York Jets.
-The 30-year-old was a rotational piece in the Cowboys’ defense in 2025 as he started twice and recorded 27 tackles and 1 pass deflection in 16 games.
+The 30-year-old was a rotational piece on the Cowboys’ defense in 2025, starting twice and recording 27 tackles and 1 pass deflection in 16 games.

+Imago